rennyS/mymapsscraper/README.md

 ## Description

-This project provides a Python script that automates interactions with Google Earth using the Selenium WebDriver.
-The script navigates to a specific Google Maps link, performs various actions on the page, and interacts with Google Earth.
+This project provides a Python script that automates interactions with Google Maps and Google Earth using the Selenium WebDriver.
+The script navigates to a specific Google Maps link, commands it to use a specific hotkey, and then downloads the KML file for later use.

 ## Features